 Your partner may be upset if they think you’ve kept having HIV a secret.
 They may also get upset if you suddenly suggest using condoms when you haven’t done this before.
 Think about making an appointment for both of you to see your doctor or a counsellor together, so your doctor can help explain that you have HIV.
 You and your partner can then discuss what this means for your relationship.

-Under state and territory laws people with HIV don’t need to tell their sex partners they have HIV before having sex – as long as they use a condom.
+Under state and territory laws people with HIV don’t need to tell their sex partners they have HIV before having sex – as long as they use condoms.

 This makes it extra important to always use a condom and have regular sexual health checks.

-No. There are very few jobs that people with HIV can’t do.
-For jobs that may involve a risk of HIV or other infectious conditions being transmitted, it’s up to the employer to ask employees to complete a health questionnaire.
+* No. There are very few jobs that people with HIV can’t do.
+For jobs that may involve a risk of HIV being transmitted, it’s up to the employer to ask employees to complete a health questionnaire.

 If you think you’ve been treated badly by an employer or refused a job because you have HIV, you can complain.

-If you have HIV and go to a clinic or a doctor, they may be aware you have HIV because medical records are shared electronically, in e-health systems.
-Many medical records are now stored online so that doctors can provide better health care.
+* If you have HIV and go to a clinic or a doctor, they may be aware you have HIV because medical records are shared electronically, in e-health systems and online so that doctors can provide better health care.

-If you think you’ve been treated badly by a health service because you have HIV or you’ve asked about HIV testing, you can complain.
+If you think you’ve been treated badly by a health service because you have HIV, you can complain.